The-going/evlproject/content/dovetail/altsched.md

 In some specific cases, the implementation of your companion core may need some thread running in-band to call back before it resumes execution of the application code in user mode.
-For instance, you might want to force that thread to switch back to out-of-band mode before it leaves the kernel and resumes user mode execution.
+For instance, you might want to force that thread to switch back to the out-of-band stage before it leaves the kernel and resumes user mode execution.
 For this to happen, you would need that thread to jump back to the core at that point, which would do the right thing from there. [dovetail_request_ucall]({{< relref "#dovetail_request_ucall"
 >}}) allows that.